microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

-﻿### In this advanced example, Azure Function checks that the Azure Boards ticket referenced by the commit that triggered the pipeline run is completed.
+﻿### In advanced example, Azure Function checks that the Azure Boards ticket referenced by the commit that triggered the pipeline run is completed.

 This sample demonstrates the proper integration with Azure DevOps async checks, when the check condition takes a while to be evaluated due to an external dependency.
 Async check refers to a check which Completion event setting is configured to Callback.